rmorshea/pybooster/docs/src/concepts.md

 ## Solutions

-In order to [inject](#injectors) a set of [dependencies](#dependencies) PyBooster must resolve the execution order their providers [providers](#providers).
-That execution order is determined by performing a topological sort on the dependency graph which gets saved as a "solution".
-You can declare a solution using the `solution` context manager.
+In order to [inject](#injectors) a set of [dependencies](#dependencies) PyBooster must resolve the execution order their [providers](#providers).
+That execution order is determined by performing a topological sort on the dependency graph that gets saved as a "solution".
+You can declare one using the `solution` context manager.

 ```python
 from typing import NewType